Intrinsic persistent homology via density-based metric learning: Introduction

 \section{Introduction}

-\subsection{Motivation and problem statement.}
+\subsection{Motivation and Problem Statement.}

+It is a common situation in machine learning that the given data represents a possibly noisy finite sample of a geometric object embedded in a high dimensional Euclidean space.
+This is the case, for instance, in the analysis of time series arising from observations of a dynamical system, where a spatial representation of the data can be interpreted as a sample of a geometric structure --- the \textit{attractor} --- encoding valuable information of the underlying system's behaviour.
+Under the manifold assumption, both the metric and the density of the sample play a central role in the process of reconstruction of topological properties of the underlying shape.

+From a theoretical point of view, the problem can be stated as follows.
 Let $\mathbb X_n$ be a set of $n$ sample points with common density $f$ supported on a smooth compact Riemannian manifold $\M$ embedded in $\RR^D$.
 We are interested in recovering topological features of $\M$ from the sample $\XX_n\subseteq \RR^ D$ in a setting in which both $\M$ and $f$ are assumed to be unknown.
-A standard approach to accomplish this task consists in applying a computational technique known as \textit{persistent homology} to $\XX_n$.
+A standard approach to accomplish this task consists in applying to $\XX_n$ a computational technique known as \textit{persistent homology}, which allows to obtain qualitative information about connected components, cycles, voids and higher dimensional holes from the point cloud.
 Here, the sample $\XX_n$ is considered as a metric space endowed with some computable distance, such as the Euclidean distance or an estimator of the inherited geodesic distance.
 Although the topological information carried by $\M$ remains the same when endowed with any Riemannian metric, the output of the application of persistent homology to $\XX_n$ strongly depends on the particular distance function employed.
-In this article, we consider a computable estimator defined over $\XX_n$ of a certain Riemannian metric on $\M$ that takes into account the density $f$, which was called \textit{Fermat distance} in \cite{GJS}.
-We show that the use of this density based intrinsic metric in the computation of persistent homology can lead to results that overcome simultaneously certain weaknesses of standard approaches, such as the sensitivity to outliers and the dependence on the embedding of the sample in the ambient space.
+In this article, we consider a computable estimator defined over $\XX_n$ of a certain Riemannian metric on $\M$ that takes into account the density $f$, which was called \textit{Fermat distance} \cite{GJS}.
+We show that the use of this density-based intrinsic metric in the computation of persistent homology can lead to results that overcome simultaneously certain weaknesses of standard approaches, such as the sensitivity to outliers and the dependence on the embedding of the sample in the ambient space.